 - Nightguards to help hold the teeth in an ideal position and prevent them from grinding together during sleep.
 A night-guard can relieve pressure on the joint by ensuring it stays in the right position.

-- Splints are made of an acrylic resin and are worn for 24 hours a day.
-They work to prevent your teeth front making contact and encourage them to be in the correct position, thereby taking stress off of the joint.
+- Splints are made of an acrylic resin and are worn 24 hours a day.
+They work to prevent your teeth front from making contact and encourage them to be in the correct position, thereby taking stress off of the joint.

 - Braces can help rectify tooth alignment issues that may be worsening your TMD.